airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 	- Headset with an AA or AAA battery and some wires/paperclips
 		- Connect the battery negative to base pin 4 of the TP120 and the positive to pin 2.
 		- If you hear noise/static in the headphones while wearing them it's NATO wired.
-		- Connect battery across 4 and 3 and hear noise/static it's civilian aka peltor wired.
+		- Connect battery across 4 and 3 and hear noise/static it's civilian aka Peltor wired.
 	- PTT with a multimeter
 		- Open the PTT and match the pins to your radio pinout, as there are too many options here we'll focus on the two most common, [U283 6pin](https://airsoftnorge.com/6pinout/) and the [Kenwood](https://airsoftnorge.com/kenwood-pinout/) plug used in most chinese radios.
 		- This must be matched with the appropriate input from your headset plug, see [this overview](https://airsoftnorge.com/Peltor-J11-4pin/).